This article describes how to backup a Mac (Mac OS X, MacOS) computer to a NAS share hosted on a Datto SIRIS or Datto NAS.

-- An Apple system running OS X 10.5 Leopard or newer.
+- A Mac running OS X 10.5 Leopard or newer.

 - A Datto SIRIS or Datto NAS

-- Port 88 (AFP) must be open between the OS X machine and the Datto device.
+- Port 88 (AFP) must be open between the Mac and the Datto appliance.

-- User accounts on the Datto device that will be used to access the NAS shares from the target Mac(s) machine(s)
+- User accounts on the Datto device that will be used to access the NAS shares from the target Mac.

 Create the NAS Share